 Glomus tumors (also known as paragangliomas or chemodectomas) are rare, benign tumors that can develop in several locations in the body including areas in and around the ear.
-There are two types of glomus tumors related to the ear: glomus tympanicum and glomus jugulare tumors.
 Although glomus tumors are rare, they are among the most common benign tumors of the ear.

 Glomus tumors grow from small collections of nerve-derived cells (glomus cells, also known as glomus bodies).
 These special cells are found in the walls of certain blood vessels and along nerves.
 Glomus bodies are chemoreceptors, which means that these cells can detect chemical changes in the blood.
 Normal glomus cells also make hormones (similar to adrenaline) that can be released into the blood stream.